jcfk/colormyday/README.md

 	$ colormyday end --late 2021-5-2-22-30
 	$ colormyday show 10 // actually, not yet

-These are all examples of script-mode actions to be run from the terminal.

-`begin` starts recording an event.
-`end` ends the current event.
-`show` displays the last given number of events.
+The `begin` action starts recording an event. `end` ends the current event. `show` displays the last given number of events.
 See the manpage for a complete list of options.

 #### datadir & confdir

-Datadir and confdir are specified by the `--datadir` and `--confdir` command-line options or XDG envvars (in that order), or default to `~/.colormyday/data/` and `~/.colormyday/` respectively.
-These are created if they do not exist.
+Datadir and confdir are specified by the `--datadir` and `--confdir` command-line options or XDG envvars (in that order), and default to `~/.colormyday/data/` and `~/.colormyday/` respectively.
+They are created if they do not exist.

 Activities (aka "events") will be stored one-per-file in datadir.
 Filenames identify start and end-times in unix time (ex: `1620107063-1620153206` or just `1620107063` for current activities).